 Providing you with expert advice to support your decision

 If you have issues such as those outlined above, then you may benefit from labiaplasty surgery.
-The cosmetic and plastic surgery team will work closely with professionals in gynaecology to determine the best treatment for your needs.
+At KIMS Hospital and Sevenoaks Medical Centre the cosmetic and plastic surgery teams will work closely with Consultants in Gynaecology to determine the best treatment for your needs.

-When you book a consultation, you will be seen by the Consultant who will perform your surgery at KIMS Hospital.
+When you book a consultation, you can choose to have this at KIMS Hospital or Sevenoaks Medical Centre and you will be seen by the Consultant who will perform your surgery.
+Surgery will take place at KIMS Hospital.
 Your Consultant will provide you with guidance on the results you can expect, the recovery time and the additional information you need to help make the right decision for you.
 They will also follow you all the way through your recovery.
 This relationship is important to help you get the best possible results.

 Prices & payment